enze-chen/mse104l/_sources/index.md

 ````{margin}
 ```{admonition} Group work
 :class: note
-It is totally fair game to work together on the analysis, particularly to help each other with coding/debugging.
+It is totally fair game to work together on the analysis, particularly to help each other with Python syntax and debugging.
-We hope the online, uniform interface can encourage group work; however, please be sure to generate your own plots and complete your own lab writeup with [honesty and integrity](https://teaching.berkeley.edu/berkeley-honor-code).
+We hope the online, uniform interface can encourage group work; however, please be sure to write your own code, generate your own plots, and complete your own lab writeup with [honesty and integrity](https://teaching.berkeley.edu/berkeley-honor-code).
 ```
 ````